m1ndst0rm/DynamicsRace/README.md

 * Race with driver & gunner without damage (only allowed to shoot in front of vehicle, hits slow down oponents)
 * Race with driver & gunner with damage.
 * Cops & Robbers: 1 (or more depening on player ammount) armed vehicle(s) with 2 players are robbers.
 Rest is police and must arrest (halt) them before robbers reach the finish.
-* Cat & Mice: Teams of 2 players: Each player has a mice (slower vehicle) and a cats (faster).
+* Cat & Mouse: Teams of 2 players: Each player has a mice (slower vehicle) and a cats (faster).
 Cats must prevent the mice from opponent teams from finishing.
 If more then 12 players teams get larger.
-* (WIP) driver, gunner & commander race.
+* Driver, gunner & commander race.
-* (WIP) Cops & Robbers + Commander:
+* Cops & Robbers + Commander: Same as cops & robbers but with commander.
-* (WIP) Cat & Mice + Commander:
+* Cat & Mouse + Commander: Same as cat & mouse but with commander.
-* (WIP) Heli chase.
-Teams of 2 players (driver & gunner) need to race for finish while being chased by other players in helis.
+* (WIP) Heli chase: drivers must run from helies.

 Features
 --------